 Usually, the cause of chronic effusive pericarditis is unknown.
 However, it may be caused by cancer, tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more , or an underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , or an underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
 Facial expressions become dull, the voice... read more ), and it occasionally occurs in people with chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more .

 Usually, the cause of chronic constrictive pericarditis is also unknown.
 The most common known causes are viral infections, radiation therapy for breast cancer or lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more in the chest, and heart surgery.
 Chronic constrictive pericarditis may also result from any condition that causes acute pericarditis Causes Acute pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins suddenly, is often painful, and causes fluid and blood components such... read more , such as rheumatoid arthritis, systemic lupus erythematosus (lupus), a previous injury, or a bacterial infection.

 Previously, tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more was the most common cause of chronic pericarditis in the United States, but today tuberculosis accounts for only 2% of cases.
-In Africa and India, tuberculosis is still the most common cause of all forms of pericarditis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more was the most common cause of chronic pericarditis in the United States, but today tuberculosis accounts for only 2% of cases.
+In Africa and India, tuberculosis is the most common cause of all forms of pericarditis.

 Shortness of breath and coughing occur because the high pressure in the veins of the lungs forces fluid into the air sacs.